cfrioux/MeneTools/README.md

   {acti,check,cof,path,scope}
     acti                Get activable reactions in a metabolic network, starting from seeds.
-    check               Checks the producibility of targets from seeds in a metabolic network.
+    check               Check the producibility of targets from seeds in a metabolic network.
     cof                 Propose cofactor whose producibility could unblock the producibility of targets.